 8. Plan ahead for tolls

-If you’re in a country with a toll system, the counter staff may offer you some kind of toll package.
+Some countries have a toll system.
+The car hire counter staff may offer you some kind of toll package.
 If you’re planning to pass through plenty of tolls on your trip – often the case for visits to mainland Europe and the USA – this kind of option can work out cheaper than forking out every time you go through.

 If you’re not going to see many tolls along the way, you might decide to pay as you go instead.